 32. Sherwin Williams’

-Over the years, the Sherwin Williams’ logo has been demonstrating the world being covered with an ominous blood-red paint.
+Over the years, the Sherwin Williams’ logo demonstrates the world is covered with an ominous blood-red paint.
 This idea is not to everyone’s liking.

 33. Maple syrup straight from the tap